Personal information is information or an opinion about an individual from which the individual can be reasonably identified.

-JCA will only collect information by lawful and fair means, and not in an unreasonable or intrusive way.
+JCA will only collect personal information by lawful and fair means, and not in an unreasonable or intrusive way.

 JCA collects and retains personal information from a variety of sources including:

 JCA may hold the following personal information on individuals:

 To the extent that personal information collected by JCA constitutes sensitive information, JCA will ask for an individual’s consent to collect such information, unless the information is provided by a third party which has already sought and obtained the individual’s consent.

 JCA collects personal information for the purposes of fundraising, communal planning and facilitation (and associated marketing activities).

 Where it is lawful and practicable to do so, JCA will offer you the option of interacting with us anonymously or by using a pseudonym.
 If you choose not to provide certain personal information this may prevent JCA from undertaking its primary role of being the community’s central fundraising and planning organisation.

 The practice of JCA is to publish, unless requested not to, the names and donations (but not other personal information) of those who donate to it.

 An individual may elect to be categorised as “Not for publication” when making donations to the annual appeal which means that no personal details will be published in the annual report.